 Well, this could go in any direction, but in the scope of this article, be sure you’re taking realistic stock of which workouts you’ll be doing outside before you even think about buying sunscreen.
 If you’re out in the pool, you’ll need waterproof sunscreen.
-If you’re going out for a long ride, you’ll probably need to reapply (so get a smaller tube to bring along).
+If you’re going out for a multi-hour long ride, you’ll probably need to reapply (so get a smaller tube to bring along).
 If you’re running, you just want to be sure you have something super sweatproof that’ll last as long as your long run does, unless you want to dry off and then reapply halfway through.
 As a solution, some triathletes will use a different brand/model for each sport because, yeah, triathletes need more stuff.
 But in all seriousness, even the most expensive sunscreens have their intended use, and as triathletes, we need to be sure we’re using our sun protection properly.

 This used to be a pretty cut-and-dry proposition, but new research is showing that the types of UV rays that a sunscreen protects you from is actually more important than a high SPF number.
 In fact, in our “line of work,” SPF isn’t as useful as you’d think because we’re not (generally) just statically sunbathing—so no matter how high the SPF, we still need to reapply after X amount of minutes or else SPF 1,000,000 doesn’t do us any good anyway.
 But just for reference, the SPF factor refers to how many hours you’d theoretically need to be in the sun with that sunscreen before the equivalent of one hour unprotected.
 In other words, if you wear SPF 30, and you generally burn unprotected after 20 minutes in the sun, you’d theoretically be fien for 10 hours of sunbathing.
 But if you’re sweating or swimming, all of this goes right out the door.
 Also, bear in mind, this only refers to UVB rays, not UVA rays.
 While the jury’s kind of out on the level of damage that UVA rays do to your skin, it’s important to get a broad-spectrum sunscreen that protects from both.